tensorfreitas/Siamese-Networks-for-One-Shot-Learning/README.md

 **Notes:**
 - I noticed that some combination of hyperparameters (especially with high learning rates) would lead to train accuracy stabilizing in 0.5, leading to output always the same probability for all images.
 Therefor I added some early stop conditions to the code.
+- Due to hardware and time limitations, I did get to run a fully optimization run with the parameters described in the paper.
+The code is available though for someone who wants to play with it.
+- I have not been able to reproduce the results reported by the authors (>90% in the evaluation set).
+I was able to get results in the order of 70%+ with SGD+momentum and 80%+ with Adam optimizer.
+I believe this happened because a good set of hyperparameters is harder to find with SGD.
+I believe that with a proper hardware and time, with Bayesian optimization, the results would be much closer to the reported ones (or at least similar to the ones gotten with Adam optimizer).

 ## References
 - Koch, Gregory, Richard Zemel, and Ruslan Salakhutdinov.
 "Siamese neural networks for one-shot image recognition."
 ICML Deep Learning Workshop.
 Vol. 2.
 2015.